IDSP22/Final_Project_Deep_Sedation/README.md

 Points to tackle:

-We have worked this point in the following files: https://drive.google.com/drive/folders/1lBiena62lc3Bb47pauYFTSbWYFz8CrRj
+We have worked this point in the following files and will incorporate them in this document later on.: https://drive.google.com/drive/folders/1lBiena62lc3Bb47pauYFTSbWYFz8CrRj

 Overview of the project